simrat39/inlay-hints.nvim/README.md

 ## Usage

-The plugin hooks itself to the on_attach callback of a LSP Server.
+The plugin hooks itself to the on_attach callback of an LSP Server.

 ```lua
 local ih = require("inlay-hints")